Dean110/virtual-pets-amok/readme.md

 >We’re introducing a health attribute for pets.
 Organic pets have their health decreased by unclean circumstances, and by thirst or hunger growing too high.
 Robotic pets only lose health if they’re not oiled regularly.
 All pets lose health if their happiness drops too low.

 ## Requirements
+Here are the given requirements for this weeks project.
 ### Setup
 You can copy your code from the previous project to use as a starter, or start from scratch.